 Diverse: Issues In Higher Education stands alone as the only source of critical news, information and insightful commentary on the full range of issues concerning diversity in American higher education.
-Diverse began writing about diversity in higher education long before diversity and multiculturalism became a “hot button” issue.
-Today, our mission remains as true as it was over 29 years ago: to provide information that is honest, thorough and balanced.
+Diverse began writing about diversity in higher education long before diversity and multiculturalism became “hot-button” issues.
+Today, our mission remains as true as it was more than 30 years ago: to provide information that is honest, thorough and balanced.
 We seek, through traditional and nontraditional mediums, to be change agents and generate public policies that resolve inequities that still exist today.
-In fulfilling our mission, we believe we are helping to build the educational, cultural, social and economic structures necessary to allow every individual to reach his or her full potential, and thus contribute to the greater good of their community and the nation at-large.
+In fulfilling our mission, we believe we are helping to build the educational, cultural, social and economic structures necessary to allow every individual to reach his or her full potential, and thus contribute to the greater good of their community and the nation.

-Our companion website translates our flagship brand, Diverse, into a digital medium so that advertisers can extend their print messages online and engage and interact with the Diverse audience.
-Through our annual signature event, the John Hope Franklin Awards, sponsors can interface with scholars, researchers, faculty, administrators and business leaders from across the country at this notable event.
+Our companion website translates our flagship brand, Diverse, into a digital medium so advertisers can extend their print messages online and engage and interact with the Diverse audience.
+Through our signature events, the John Hope Franklin Awards and the Arthur Ashe Jr. Sports Scholar Awards, sponsors can interface with scholars, researchers, faculty, administrators and business leaders from across the country.